ShreyaDhingra/ShreyaDhingra/README.md

 <img align="right" alt="Coding" width="200" src="https://media2.giphy.com/media/fedryX7dMGMe6lgqDm/200w.gif">

-<h4>I'm a passionate full stack Java developer.
+<p>I'm a passionate full stack Java developer.
 I love working with SpringBoot and Angular.
 I completed my Bachelors in Computer Science and Engineering from Bharati Vidyapeeth's College Of Engineering, New Delhi, India.
 Apart from Java, I also have experience working with Python and Django.
 I am currently obsessed with using my skills to work on practical problems.
-In my free time, I love travelling and reading books.</h4>
+In my free time, I love travelling and reading books.</p>

 - 💬 Ask me about **Spring boot, Angular**